kuite/CloudNineAB/README.md

 1. Run WebApi.
 2. Get token with credencials test@wp.pl / test
 3. Authorize yourself with token you got (top of a page)
-4. Create user preferences, artists, songs, genres must be separated with "," mark
+4. Create user preferences, artists, songs, genres must be separated with "," character
 5. Get user recommendations

 TODO: